mmuratarat/mmuratarat.github.io/_pages/faq.md

 If you think about it, this is essentially a multivariate equivalent of the regular standardization ($z_{i} = \frac{x_{i} - \mu}{\sigma}$.
 That is, z = (x vector) – (mean vector) / (covariance matrix).

-So, What is the effect of dividing by the covariance?
+So, what is the effect of dividing by the covariance?

 If the variables in your dataset are strongly correlated, then, the covariance will be high.
 Dividing by a large covariance will effectively reduce the distance.